legendarycode3/blockchain-development-documentary-guide/README.md

 	  voting systems.
 Solidity is influenced by C++, Python, and JavaScript, with a fast-paced development cycle featuring monthly releases. </br>

-      2) Rust: Used for high-performance  blockchain platforms like Solana.
+      2) Rust: Used for high-performance  blockchain platforms like Solana. </br>
+	  Rust is a high-performance, memory-safe systems programming language that achieves

     ☑️ Development Frameworks & Toolchains:   ---
       1) Hardhat: A flexible , javascript-based framework for Ethereum development , featuring a local Ethereum network and tools for testing and deployment . </br>